wildwing821/Macroeconomics_data_collect/README.md

 18. The script execution ends.

+19. Run the script using the following command: python main.py

 Please ensure that the `file_url_list` module is properly defined and contains the necessary URLs and paths for downloading the files.

 Feel free to modify the code and adapt it to your specific requirements.